nishadkindre/nova-ui/docs/publishing.md

 # 📦 Publishing Your Package to npm

-This guide will walk you through the complete process of publishing your NovaUI package to the npm registry so users worldwide can install it with `npm install nova-ui`.
+This guide will walk you through the complete process of publishing your NovaUI package to the npm registry so users worldwide can install it with `npm install nova-ui-elements`.

 ## 📋 Prerequisites